Nature Cat: Broadcast

-The series premiered on PBS Kids on November 25, 2015 in the United States.
+The series premiered in the United States on PBS Kids on November 25, 2015, with it being the highest-rated children's premiere on the network at the time.
+It aired on Mondays and Wednesdays but was later promoted to each weekday starting January 18, 2016.
+The original run ended on January 2, 2024.

 International broadcast

-The series aired on Family Jr. and Family CHRGD in Canada, Discovery Kids in Latin America, and TG4 in Ireland for Season 1.
-It is currently unknown when Season 2 and 3 will be airing internationally.
+The series aired on Family Jr. and Family Chrgd in Canada, Discovery Kids in Latin America, E-Junior in the United Arab Emirates and TG4 in Ireland for season 1.
+It is currently unknown when seasons 2-5 will be airing internationally.